 Austin Energy is currently offering a flat $2,500 post-installation rebate for those that go solar, as well as net metering.
 Residential customers receive a Value of Solar credit on their monthly bill for every kilowatt-hour (kWh) of electricity generated by their solar PV system, at the current rate of 9.7 cents per kWh (effective January 1, 2018).
 Commercial net metering is available for systems under 20 kW-AC.Austin Energy also offers a community solar option for residential customers and a “Green Choice Plan”, which are both great options for those that do not own their home but want to use clean electricity.
 More info can be found here.

 CoServ serves Northern Texas and offers a periodic post-installation solar rebate on residential and commercial systems that is available from the announced start date until funds are depleted.
-The 2019 residential rebate starts on February 1st and and has switched to a tiered structure this year.
+The 2019 residential rebate starts on February 1st and switched to a tiered structure in 2019.
 The first 4kW DC is rebated at $0.40 per watt, $0.30 per watt on the portion of the system between 4kW and 7kW, and $0.20 per watt between 7kW and 10kW.
 The rebate is capped at $3,100 per system.
 A commercial rebate is also available in 2019.
-Additional details will be posted as the become available, and you can learn more from CoServ here.
+CoServ offers net metering for systems up to 50kW.
+You can learn more from CoServ here.

 CPS serves the San Antonio area.
 There is an up-front solar rebate available for residential and commercial projects.
 As of December 1st, 2018, the residential rebate has changed to a flat incentive at $2,500 per project, which will drop to $1,500 per project when the current funding pool is fully allocated.
 The commercial solar rebate remains at $0.60/watt up to $80,000.
 Funds for both rebates are limited and available on a first-come, first-serve basis.
 There are some requirements, which can be found here.